elunna/nerfhack-changelog/README.md

 * shapechangers turn back to their base form when killed with 50-75% of their health (SLASH'EM)
 * shapechangers hold level-appropriate form longer, out-of-depth forms for less time (Fourk)
 * cancelled shapeshifters cannot change form
-* shopkeeper base level raised to 24, AC to -6 (SLASH'EM)
+* shopkeepers' base level raised to 24, AC to -6 (SLASH'EM)
 * shopkeepers get extra defensive items (SLASHEM)
 * shopkeepers get a wand of sleep instead of striking (Evil)
 * shopkeepers and priests are colored yellow (xnh)